Surgical Workflow Recognition: from Analysis of Challenges to Architectural Study: Results and Discussion

-In Table~\ref{ComparisonTable} the models with temporal components (GRU, TCN) haven been trained with extracted features from the respective visual backbones (Res, Swin, X3D).
+In Table~\ref{ComparisonTable} the models with temporal components in Stage 2 (GRU, TCN) have been trained with extracted features from the respective visual backbones of Stage 1 (ResNet, Swin, X3D).
 On both Cholec80 and External DS the image-level Swin backbone improves the results of the ResNet architecture on all metrics.
 The clip-level modeling with local temporal context in X3D further improves the results which is especially noticeable in the F1 score for both Cholec80 (+5.69\%) and the External DS (+8.62\%).
-Furthermore, with the addition of a temporal model we can refine the results, leading in an increase in both Accuracy and F1 on Cholec80 for both the TCN and GRU.
-On Cholec80, the TCN improves the results more reliably compared to GRU.
-For the External DS although the F1 results are generally more stable with the addition of TCN, the best result is achieved with a combination of X3D with GRU (80.35 mAP, 76.70 F1).